 As colder weather approaches, those nasty coughs and sniffles will make their appearance.
 And, while there is no way to avoid every illness, we can strive to boost our immune system.
+Honey is often a part of natural remedies.
 This is where the use of Fire Cider Honey Tonic can be beneficial.

 What is Fire Cider?

 Fire Cider is a colorful name for an herbal tonic but what is it?

 In the mid- seventies, a famous herbalist, Rosemary Gladstar developed the first Fire Cider recipe.
 A homemade concoction of ingredients to promote better health.

 Taken regularly during Winter, it was believed to boost your bodies efforts to fight off sickness.
 By providing immune system support, your healthier body would get sick less often.